Who Called Me UK? How to Check Unknown Numbers & Stop Spam Calls (Complete Guide)

 Stay updated on the latest scam trends in the UK.
 Government and consumer protection websites often provide information on current scams.

-Action Fraud, the UK's national reporting center for fraud and cybercrime.
+If you suspect a scam call, report it to Action Fraud, the UK's national reporting center for fraud and cybercrime.
 You should also report it to your phone service provider.

 Block the number